 Thomas J. Furphy

 Peter D. Linneman

-The Board has determined that each member of the Audit Committee is independent as defined under the applicable Nasdaq Stock Market listing

-Exchange Act of 1934, as amended.
+The Board has determined that each member of the Audit Committee is independent as defined under the applicable Nasdag Stock Market listing requirements and Rule 10A-3 under the Securities Exchange Act of 1934, as amended.